 The peace process broke down within weeks of the June 2015 elections following a deadly bombing targeting mainly Kurdish activists in Suruc near the Syrian border.
 The attack was attributed to the Islamic State in Iraq and Syria (ISIS) group, but some Kurds blamed the government for failing to tackle the ISIS threat.
 On July 22 the PKK allegedly killed two off-duty police officers at their homes in Sanliurfa in an attack it claimed was “revenge” for the Suruc bombing.

 During the two-and-a-half-year PKK-Turkish state ceasefire and peace process (March 2013-April 2015), the PKK deepened its presence in the urban districts of Turkey’s Southeast.
 Urban warfare followed the ceasefire’s collapse in July 2015.
-The PKK ensured that guns, ammunition, rockets and improved explosive devices were stockpiled, according to government reports.
+The PKK ensured that guns, ammunition, rockets and improvised explosive devices were stockpiled, according to government reports.
 From August 2015, a number of regional mayors from the Kurdish parties announced their autonomy from Ankara.
 The PKK set up barricades and dug trenches to keep state security forces out.

 The last page of the Prime Ministry’s order:order4